- Ready to buy shares of Airbnb?

-ETFs such as Vanguard Growth ETF and Schwab U.S. Mid-cap ETF both own thousands of shares of ABNB as well as other companies, helping you diversify your risk so your investments are not too concentrated in any one company.
+ETFs such as Vanguard Growth ETF (VUG) and Schwab U.S. Mid-cap ETF (SCHM) both own thousands of shares of ABNB as well as other companies, helping you diversify your risk so your investments are not too concentrated in any one company.

 For this reason, many pension funds, 401(k)s, and mutual funds like investing in ETFs.
 It’s a way to spread the risk and ensure one single trade doesn’t blow up your account.